christophhart/hise_documentation/Tutorial1.md

 - release samples
 - a custom interface that controls some selected parameters:

-The interface and the samples are kinldy provided by [Wavesfactory](http://wavesfactory.com)
+The interface and the samples are kindly provided by [Wavesfactory](http://wavesfactory.com)

 Before we start, let's take a look at the interface of HISE first.